Zeta Ophiuchi

 Zeta Ophiuchi (ζ Oph, ζ Ophiuchi) is a single star located in the constellation of Ophiuchus.
 It has an apparent visual magnitude of 2.6, making it the third-brightest star in the constellation.
-Parallax measurements give an estimated distance of roughly 440 ly from the Earth.
-It is surrounded by the Sh2-27 nebula, the star's bow shock as it ploughs through dense dust clouds near the Rho Ophiuchi cloud complex.
+Spectroscopic measurements give an estimated distance of roughly 135 pc from the Earth.
+It is surrounded by the Sh 2-27 nebula, the star's bow shock as it ploughs through dense dust clouds near the Rho Ophiuchi cloud complex.
 It is the nearest O-class star to our Solar System.

 In April 2010, ζ Ophiuchi was occulted by asteroid 824 Anastasia.

 Properties

 ζ Ophiuchi is an enormous star with more than 20 times the Sun's mass and eight times its radius.
 The stellar classification of this star is O9.5 V, with the luminosity class of V indicating that it is generating energy in its core by the nuclear fusion of hydrogen.
 From Earth, the apparent effective temperature of the star appears to be 34,300K, giving the star the blue hue of an O-type star.
 However, since the star is rapidly rotating, the exact surface temperature varies across the surface of the star from as high as 39,000K at the poles to as low as 30,700K at the equator.
 The projected rotational velocity may be as high as 400 km s^{−1} and it may be rotating at a rate of once per day, close to the velocity at which it would begin to break up.